maibennett/website_github/exampleSite/content/resources.md

 (tl;dr See the templates [here](https://osf.io/ef53g/))

+#### Xaringan \#FTW

+Lately, I've fully moved to Rmarkdown presentations, especifically with **`Xaringan`**.
+These are not only beautiful, but also fully flexible, and way more convenient in the way you can host them.
+I started a repository of my presentations **[here](https://maibennett.github.io/presentations/)**, which include both slides and code.
+I'll right a longer post about certain resources, but some game changers:

+- **[`Xaringanthemer`](https://pkg.garrickadenbuie.com/xaringanthemer/articles/xaringanthemer.html)** has worked amazing for customizing my slides.
+- Check out some of [Andrew Heiss' slides](https://www.andrewheiss.com/teaching/).
+They are **#GOALS**, and I picked up a bunch of tricks from his available code.
+- Shoutout to [Allison Horst](https://github.com/allisonhorst/stats-illustrations) as well.
+She posts the most wonderful stats/`R` artwork.

 ##### Tips for beamer

 From the great [Paul Goldsmith-Pinkham](https://twitter.com/paulgp), some [beamer tips](https://github.com/paulgp/beamer-tips)! (pretty self-explanatory).
 From palettes that are color-blind friendly, to different features that beamer has and a lot of people (it me!) didn't know.
 Check them out when building your next beamer presentation (click the image to see the slides).
 Totally worth it.